mosb/robots-www/media.md

 ## Videos of me talking

 Videos are available for those of my talks listed below.
-I have also cheekily included a couple for which I only slides.
+I have also cheekily included a couple for which I have only slides.

 * Oct 2016: [*Probabilistic numerics* @ Twitter Cortex, Boston](https://www.periscope.tv/w/1dRKZRvZpyrKB)
 * Feb 2016: [*Algorithms among us: machine learning and society* @ Oxford Martin School](http://www.oxfordmartin.ox.ac.uk/videos/view/541)